PSingletary/Gratitude-Twitch-Discord-bot/README.md

  - Thanks to Active Subscribers (don't repeat above two)
  - Thanks to Active Chatters (don't repeat above 3)

-## Feature 4 Run in docker container or deployable to Heroku
+## Feature 4 Run localy in a container or deployable to IaaS

 ## Feature 5 Web dashboard
  - Authenticate with Twitch